Child abandonment: History

 Historically, many cultures practiced abandonment of infants, often called "infant exposure."
 Children were left on hillsides, in the wilderness, near churches, and in other public places.
 If taken up by others, the children might join another family either as slaves or as free family members.
-Roman societies in particular chose slaves to raise their children rather than family members, who were often indifferent towards their children.
+Roman societies, in particular, chose slaves to raise their children rather than family members, who were often indifferent towards their children.
 Although being found by others would allow children who were abandoned to often survive, exposure is sometimes compared to infanticide—as described by Tertullian in his Apology: "it is certainly the more cruel way to kill... by exposure to cold and hunger and dogs."
 Despite the comparison, other sources report that infanticide and exposure were viewed as morally different in ancient times.

-In the Early Middle Ages parents who did not want to raise their children gave them to monasteries along with a small fee, an act known as oblation.
-In times of social stress monasteries often received large numbers of children.
-By the high Middle Ages oblation was less common and something that was more often arranged privately between the monastery and the parents of the child.
-Sometimes medieval hospitals took care of abandoned children at the community's expense, but some refused to do so on the grounds that being willing to accept abandoned children would increase abandonment rates.
-Medieval laws in Europe governing child abandonment, as for example the Visigothic Code, often prescribed that the person who had taken up the child was entitled to the child's service as a slave.
+In the Early Middle Ages, parents who did not want to raise their children gave them to monasteries with a small fee, an act known as oblation, and in times of social stress, monasteries often received large numbers of children.
+By the high Middle Ages, oblation was less common and more often arranged privately between the monastery and the parents of the child.
+Sometimes, medieval hospitals cared for abandoned children at the community's expense.
+Still, some refused to do so because being willing to accept abandoned children would increase abandonment rates.
+Medieval laws in Europe governing child abandonment, as the Visigothic Code, often prescribed that the person who had taken up the child was entitled to the child's service as a slave.
 Conscripting or enslaving children into armies and labor pools often occurred as a consequence of war or pestilence when many children were left parentless.
-Abandoned children then became the ward of the state, military organization, or religious group.
+Abandoned children then became the wards of the state, military organization, or religious group.
 When this practice happened en masse, it had the advantage of ensuring the strength and continuity of cultural and religious practices in medieval society.